 Lead by example.
 Senior management must be committed to promoting wellbeing in the workplace.
-A variety of measures can be taken from introducing a mental health policy, developing an Employee Assistance Programme, delivering regular toolbox talks on the subject of mental health, through to training and having qualified Mental Health First Aiders on site.
+A variety of measures can be taken from introducing a mental health policy, developing an Employee Assistance Programme, delivering regular toolbox talks on the subject, through to training and having qualified Mental Health First Aiders on site.
 Follow best practice where possible and be aware of what larger organisations and industry leaders are doing.

 What is the Government doing to support the cause?

 At some point in the future, legislation may well be in place to ensure a given number of Mental Health First Aiders are on site.
-A ratio of 1 Mental Health First Aider to 100 workers has been suggested.
-Meantime, the Government is shining a bright spotlight on the issue.
-In December last year the Department of Health and Social Care announced a 10-year research strategy on mental health, encouraging researchers to work with industry to generate evidence for construction workplace mental health programmes, so we know how to improve company mental health, happiness and productivity.
+A ratio of 1 First Aider to 100 workers has been suggested.
+In the meantime, the Government is shining a bright spotlight on the issue.
+In December last year the Department of Health and Social Care announced a 10-year research strategy, encouraging researchers to work with industry to generate evidence for construction workplace programmes, so we know how to improve company health, happiness and productivity.

 Where can you turn to for help?